Bbran4/dungeon-lord/README.md

 > together via `Dungeon.gd`, positioned in a class-based formation and
 > resolved as one shared encounter per room via
 > `CombatManager.begin_group_combat()` rather than each hero soloing the
 > dungeon independently.
-All five classes now have real kits — see
+All five classes have real kits — Tank
-> Combat System for the full breakdown.
+> (Shield Wall + Taunt), Healer (Heal + Chain Heal), Mage (Fireball +
+> Chain Lightning + Ice Spike), Ranger (Poison Arrow + Explosive Arrow),
+> Rogue (Poison Strike + Backstab) — with melee/ranged distinction,
+> per-monster threat/aggro tables, a Tank taunt hard-override, and an
+> opening beat where support abilities (heals/buffs/taunt) fire once
+> before the tick loop begins.
+Heroes still pick a random living enemy
+> to attack rather than any priority-based targeting — see Milestone 4.

 ---